arnim/p4nreana-tutorials/advanced/example3/readme.md

 The **reana.yaml** file for this example is quite simple and made of 2 steps:
 - `make-projections` runs the 3 projections for a number of times specified by the `n_test` parameter and uploads the results to S3;
-- `combine-plots` retrieves all the plots and combines them in a single pdf file.
+- `combine-plots` retrieves all the plots from the `user_folder` and combines them in a single pdf file.

+Please change `new_user` to a customized name so you'll have your own folder inside scratch.

 ```
 inputs: